glasspage/UnitySync/README.md

 These recovery systems are intended as safeguards, not a replacement for source control.

-## Security

-Session traffic is encrypted and authenticated.
-Keep join codes private.

-UnitySync does not provide accounts, per-user permissions, host approval prompts, relay servers, matchmaking, or automatic NAT traversal.

 ## Limitations

-- Direct IPv4 connectivity to the host is required.
-- All collaborators must use the exact same Unity editor version.
-- Packages and third-party dependencies must be made compatible manually.
 - UnitySync does not automatically open or close scenes to match another collaborator.
 - `.dll` files are not live-synchronized.
 - There is no semantic merge/conflict-resolution system for simultaneous edits to the same state.